How To Spot and Stop Elder Financial Abuse

 - NEVER give your personal information to someone over the phone, unless you were the one who initiated the call and the person on the other end of the line is a known, trusted party.

-- Feel free to say “no” if someone is asking you for money.
+- Feel free to say "no" if someone is asking you for money.
+Manipulation is a subtle form of financial abuse.

 - Only grant power of attorney to someone you fully trust.